 THE NOT-SO-FINE-PRINT DISCLAIMER:

-While we are very thankful for all of our guests, please understand that we do not necessarily hold, or endorse the same beliefs, views, and positions that they may have.
-We respectfully agree to disagree in some areas and thank God for the blessing and privilege of free will.Support the show
+While we are very thankful for all of our guests, please understand that we do not necessarily share or endorse the same beliefs, worldviews, or positions that they may hold.
+We respectfully agree to disagree in some areas, and thank God for the blessing and...

 David Brent Dowlen | Running from God, Hitting Rock Bottom, & Answering the Call to Experience Healing